 The international NGO Sinergia Animal wants to use this opportunity to alert people that, while campaigns against the trade of wild animals arise and are important, there is a problem regarding livestock that is being ignored by consumers and by authorities.
 "The World Health Organization warns that superbugs originating from the irresponsible use of antibiotics could kill more than cancer and epidemics in the near future”, said Carolina Galvani, Sinergia Animal Executive Director.

 Three-quarters of global antibiotics are given to livestock

-Nearly 75% of antibiotics used around the world are given to animals raised for food, and experts project that this antimicrobial consumption will rise by 67% by 2030, and by nearly 100% in Brazil, Uruguay, Russia, India, China, and South Africa.
+In some countries, approximately 80% of total consumption of medically important antibiotics is in the animal sector, and experts project that this antimicrobial consumption will rise by 67% by 2030, and by nearly 100% in Brazil, Uruguay, Russia, India, China, and South Africa.